 This section refers to Working Draft N2310.
-(Thanks to Martin Uecker for the initial analysis.)

 6.2.4p2 states that the value of a pointer becomes indeterminate when the object it references reaches the end of its lifetime:

 The lifetime of an object is the portion of program execution during which storage is guaranteed to be reserved for it.
 An object exists, has a constant address [33], and retains its last-stored value throughout its lifetime [34].
 If an object is referred to outside of its lifetime, the behavior is undefined.
 The value of a pointer becomes indeterminate when the object it points to (or just past) reaches the end of its lifetime.